2021 HR Trends: What Business Leaders Can Expect After a Turbulent Year

 HR, Meet AI, Your New Business Partner

-"For several years now, we’ve become accustomed to the power of AI, especially when it comes to creating personalized experiences, such as curated music playlists on our phones to the smart recommendations on online shopping sites.
+“For several years now, we’ve become accustomed to the power of AI, especially when it comes to creating personalised experiences, such as curated music playlists on our phones to the smart recommendations on online shopping sites.
 We predict that 2021 will be the year that more HR teams start to invest in AI in the workplace.
-Whether using AI to help hire the best job candidates, or relying on it to recommend the best learning content and personalized development plans, AI has the potential to help our people grow and thrive through change.
-For example, the pandemic has caused many people to recognize the need to quickly shift their skillsets.
+Whether using AI to help hire the best job candidates or relying on it to recommend the best learning content and personalised development plans, AI has the potential to help our people grow and thrive through change.
+For example, the pandemic has caused many people to recognise the need to quickly shift their skillsets.
 We’ve seen this in the service industry as many restaurants switch to take-out for the first time, as well as in the healthcare industry, with the rollout of brand-new protocols for keeping employees and patients safe.
 Now more than ever, employees need to be adaptable, and AI can help people more effectively upskill and reskill and much more.
 One of the challenges, though, is that many leaders and their people are unaware of the many practical uses of AI in the everyday workplace.
-That’s why we are committed to helping organizations and HR leaders understand how AI can benefit them.
-In fact, to help drive AI innovation forward, we recently formed the Cornerstone Innovation Lab for AI, a center of excellence within our company that unites our best AI and machine learning experts.
+That’s why we are committed to helping organisations and HR leaders understand how AI can benefit them.
+In fact, to help drive AI innovation forward, we recently formed the Cornerstone Innovation Lab for AI, a centre of excellence within our company that unites our best AI and machine learning experts.
 They are responsible for innovating practical and ethical ways to apply AI technology to the workplace.
-The benefits are truly limitless, and we are just starting to see how AI will impact our world."
+The benefits are truly limitless, and we are just starting to see how AI will impact our world.”

 – Mark Goldin, Chief Technology Officer

 People Will Take Greater Ownership of Their Skills